aiven/inkless/inkless/KnownChallenges.md

 Some caching solutions could be solved with an existing library or prebuilt service/cloud offering.
 AK tends to avoid dependencies whenever possible, and builds services on top of log storage (e.g. group coordination, transaction coordination, kafka connect)
 AK has brought in dependencies in the past and later phased them out (ZooKeeper), or kept them long-term (RocksDB).

+#### Answer

+For commodity dependencies (cloud services) we should find a unifying abstraction that can accept plugins.
+Architectural dependencies should be libraries and not services, so that there is less deployment burden on operators.
+Architectural dependencies should also be open-source and well-supported.
+The lifetime of these dependencies will be discussed on a case-by-case basis.

 ### What latency is acceptable?